AndreaPontrandolfo/sheriff/apps/docs-website/docs/introduction.md

 :::caution

-At the moment, Sheriff supports only Typescript codebases with modern Ecmascript standards.
-Support for vanilla Javascript may come at a later time.
+Sheriff is a Typescript-first library, and as such, it support only Typescript codebases written with modern Ecmascript standards.
+Vanilla Javascript codebases are not supported as of now.
+See [faq](./faq.md#does-sheriff-support-vanilla-javascript-codebases).

 :::